LaudateCorpus1/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-domain.md

     The script's behavior is controlled by an inputs file plus command-line options.
 The script downloads the [WebLogic Image Tool](https://oracle.github.io/weblogic-image-tool/) and [WebLogic Deploy Tool](https://oracle.github.io/weblogic-deploy-tooling/) and uses these tools to create a new image with a domain home.
 The script also creates a domain resource YAML file that references the image, and, if the `-e` option is specified, deploys the domain resource to Kubernetes.
 For a detailed understanding of the steps that the `create-domain.sh` script performs for you, see the bulleted items under [Use the script to create a domain]({{< relref "/samples/domains/domain-home-in-image/#use-the-script-to-create-a-domain" >}})

-    {{% notice note %}} The `create-domain.sh` script and its inputs file are for demonstration purposes _only_; its contents and the domain resource file that it generates for you might change without notice.
+    {{< alert title="NOTE" color="primary" >}} The `create-domain.sh` script and its inputs file are for demonstration purposes _only_; its contents and the domain resource file that it generates for you might change without notice.
 In production, we strongly recommend that you use the WebLogic Image Tool and WebLogic Deploy Tooling (when applicable), and directly work with domain resource files instead.
     {{% /notice%}}

     First, copy the sample [create-domain-inputs.yaml](http://github.com/oracle/weblogic-kubernetes-operator/blob/main/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/create-domain-inputs.yaml) file and update your copy with: